 URO ONCO is an important source of education and scientific information for many healthcare professionals in urology.
-This platform is an initiative from the European Association of Urology, in cooperation with European Urology and Elsevier.
+This platform is an initiative from the European Association of Urology, in cooperation with European Urology.
 It is funded by unrestricted educational grants from pharmaceutical or medical device or equipment companies.

 This page offers those companies the opportunity to share information.
 This can consist of articles, lectures, presentations, webcasts or podcasts.

 This content has been reviewed and approved for distribution on uroonco.com.

 More treatments and new challenges in the management of castration-resistant prostate cancer

 Janssen webcast from EAU15, Madrid, 22nd March 2015

 Welcome, introduction, and objectives

 Defining different clinical states in castration-resistant prostate cancer and clinical implications- Part 1 Identifying the M0 and M1 patient

 Defining different clinical states in castration-resistant prostate cancer and clinical implications - Part 2: Clinical data

 M0 patient case